 This recipe makes 9 decent sized macaroons.
 They will keep in a sealed container for about 3 days.
 You can freeze macaroons if well wrapped in plastic, but quite honestly you will probably eat them all anyway.

-Looking for some other sweet tea time treats, then check out my home baking section for lots of lovely inspiration.
+Looking for some other sweet tea time treats, then check out my home baking section for lots of lovely inspiration or check out these easy bakes right now;

 Easy Almond Coconut Macaroons